What to Expect: FAQs for Commerce Employees and Managers

 Under the Inspector General Act of 1978, as amended, OIG is authorized to carry out both investigations and audits to "promote economy, efficiency, and effectiveness in the administration of, and … prevent and detect fraud and abuse in … [the Department's] programs and operations."
 Through its investigative and audit findings and recommendations, OIG helps protect and strengthen Departmental programs and operations.

 As part of our mission, we conduct investigations that involve employees, management officials, and affected Departmental programs and operations.
-Investigations are typically administrative in nature, though a small proportion pose criminal implications for employees.
+OIG investigations can include both criminal, civil and administrative matters.

-This set of Frequently Asked Questions (FAQs) is intended to provide Department of Commerce employees and managers with helpful information regarding the nature and scope of OIG investigative activities, as well as their obligations and rights in connection with OIG investigations.
-In the interest of transparency, we're providing these FAQs to promote greater understanding of our processes.
+This set of frequently asked questions (FAQs) is intended to provide Department of Commerce employees and managers with helpful information regarding the nature and scope of OIG investigative activities, as well as their obligations and rights in connection with OIG investigations.
+In the interest of transparency, we are providing these FAQs to promote greater understanding of our processes.

 Q: What is an OIG investigation?

 A: Generally, an investigation is carried out to resolve specific allegations, complaints, or information concerning possible violations of law, regulation, or policy.
 In contrast, an OIG audit or evaluation is conducted to examine organizational program performance or financial management matters, typically of a systemic nature.
-Employees should be wary of media reports which tend to characterize any OIG activity as an investigation, even if the activity is an audit or evaluation.
+Employees should be aware that media reports sometimes characterize OIG activity as an investigation, when in actuality the activity is an audit or evaluation.

 Q: What matters does OIG investigate and how do they originate?

-A: OIG investigates a variety of matters, including allegations of fraud involving Commerce Department grants and contracts; anticompetitive practices (e.g., antitrust violations); improprieties in the administration of Department programs and operations; and serious allegations of employee misconduct.
-Along with the U.S. Office of Special Counsel (OSC), OIG also investigates alleged reprisal against whistleblowers.
+A: OIG investigates a variety of matters, including allegations of fraud involving Commerce Department grants and contracts; improprieties in the administration of Department programs and operations; allegations of employee misconduct; and other issues concerning ethics and compliance received through OIG’s hotline.
+OIG also investigates alleged reprisals against whistleblowers within the Department, as well as its contractors and certain grant recipients.

 OIG initiates investigations based on information received from a variety of sources, including: OIG's fraud, waste and abuse hotline; Departmental, GAO, and DOJ referrals; Congressional requests; and referrals from OSC regarding whistleblower disclosures.
 While anonymous complaints are accepted, they often present the greatest difficulty to investigate as there is not a person for OIG to contact for allegation particulars.